voucherifyio/sdk-java-openapi-based/docs/LoyaltiesApi.md

     LoyaltiesApi apiInstance = new LoyaltiesApi(defaultClient);
     String campaignId = "campaignId_example"; // String | Unique loyalty campaign ID or name.
-    Integer limit = 56; // Integer | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+    Integer limit = 56; // Integer | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
     ParameterOrderListLoyaltyTiers order = ParameterOrderListLoyaltyTiers.fromValue("created_at"); // ParameterOrderListLoyaltyTiers | Sorts the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order. try {
       LoyaltiesTiersListResponseBody result = apiInstance.listLoyaltyTiers(campaignId, limit, order);